Magdalena de Guzmán

-Magdalena de Guzmán (around 1550 - 18 October 1621), was a Spanish courtier.
+Magdalena de Guzmán (around 1550 - 18 October 1621) was a Spanish courtier.

 Biography

 She was the daughter of Lope de Guzmán y Guzmán de Aragón and his wife, Leonor de Luján.
-His father was a magistrate in the service of King Philip II.
+Her father was a magistrate in the service of King Philip II.
 Juan Guzmán, Patriarch of West Indies (1602-1605) was her brother.

-In 1589, Magdalena married Martín Cortés, son of the great conquistador Hernán Cortés and II Marquis of the Valley of Oaxaca.
+In 1589, Magdalena married Martín Cortés, son of the conquistador Hernán Cortés and Marquis of the Valley of Oaxaca, II.
 Martín died in 1589 and Magdalena became a widow without descendants, serving as a Lady of honor.